Everyone at Raison wears lots of hats. And not the beret type. What’s your favorite hat?

 Raison d’etre is some fancy French-ness.
 What’s your favorite fancy and French thing?

-I have a great vintage watch that my wife gave me that I really like.
+I have a great vintage watch that I really like.
 It’s an old-school Russian windup and looks very odd.
-As for French things, my wife speaks French, and I love it when she talks to our dogs in French.
+As for French things, that would have to be brie.

 What’s the weirdest task you’ve done with Raison?